sina-azad/sina-azad/README.md

 ## :loudspeaker:	Welcome to my GitHub!

 ### Hi there! :sunglasses:
-I am Sina, a medical doctor and researcher with a profound passion for advancing knowledge in clinical epidemiology, cancer research, and surgical sciences.
-With years of diverse experience, my journey has been defined by academic distinction, innovative research, and impactful contributions to improve public health and patient outcomes.
+I am Sina, a medical doctor and researcher with a passion for advancing knowledge in clinical epidemiology, cancer research, and surgical sciences.
+Currently, I am a postdoctoral research associate at Washington University in St. Louis.

 ###  :books: Education
 * **Master of Public Health (MPH)** | Iran University of Medical Sciences | 2023 <br>